 Genetics can also affect the way your muscles move which can accentuate mild asymmetries, especially as we get older.
 Your muscles move fairly consistently and in the same kind of pattern – so even if your face is quite symmetrical, if your muscle movements are asymmetrical, the effects of these repeated movements will cause unevenness to form at rest over time.

 Smoking and Sun Damage can contribute to an uneven face

 These two lifestyle factors appear frequently in aesthetics lists everywhere.
-They are two of the biggest lifestyle influences that have an affect on our appearance.
+They are two of the biggest lifestyle influences that have an effect on our appearance.

 Smoking is an example of where a repeated movement can cause asymmetry.
-The constant drawing and puffing on a cigarette (not to mention the affects of the smoke on your skin and lips) is rarely done evenly.
+The constant drawing and puffing on a cigarette (not to mention the effects of the smoke on your skin and lips) are rarely done evenly.
 This has the effect of strengthening some of the muscles around the mouth which cause unevenness and wrinkles.
-On top of this then the skin quality becomes poorer and less voluminous so asymmetry becomes pronounced.
+On top of this the skin quality becomes poorer and less voluminous so asymmetry becomes pronounced.